HHS/simpler-grants-gov/documentation/deliverables/individual_deliverables/sprint_reporting_dashboard.md

 ### Assumptions & dependencies
 <!-- Required -->

-What capabilities / milestones do we expect to be in place at the beginning of work on this milestone?
+What functionality do we expect to be in place ***before*** work starts on this deliverable?

-- [ ] [to be added]
+- [x] **Static site:** Depending on the architectural pattern we follow, we'll either need to embed the dashboard directly in the static site or, at a minimum, link to the dashboard from the site.
+As a result, the static site needs to be launched before we can complete work on this dashboard.
+- [ ] **API:** If we want to populate the dashboard with data from a set of analytics API endpoints, the API will also need to be launched prior to completion of this dashboard.

-Are there any notable capabilities / milestones do NOT we expect to be in place at the beginning of work on this milestone?
+Is there any notable functionality we do ***not*** expect to be in place before works starts on this deliverable?

-- [ ] [to be added]
+- [ ] **Translation process:** While including written explanations of how the dashboard metrics are calculated is a stretch goal of this deliverable, we do not expect to have the translation process in place to translate those explanations into other supported metrics.

 ### Open questions
 <!-- Optional -->